Skip to content

 result = astar('A', 'D', lambda n: graph[n], heuristic)

-Guarantees: Optimal with admissible heuristic (never overestimates)
+Guarantees: Optimal with admissible heuristic (never overestimates).

 astar_grid